Sri Lanka shops, mosque damaged in Buddhist-Muslim clash

 President Maithripala Sirisena and Prime Minister Ranil Wickremasinghe have promised to protect minorities, but attacks against Muslims have continued.

-Muslims comprise about nine percent of Sri Lanka’s population of 21 million.
+Muslims comprise around 9 percent of Sri Lanka’s population of 21 million.
 Buddhists make up about 70 percent and Hindus about 13 percent.

 The government ended a full-blown 26-year civil war by defeating mostly Hindu Tamil Tiger rebels in 2009, with claims of atrocities on both sides.